EyePlusPlus/gossip_glomers/notes.md

 - No handler for read.
 Resolved
 - Remove excessive logs in read handler
 - Everything works.
 Need to check Eval script matches
+- Challenge 4 completed
+- send msg not getting parsed correctly.
+Resolved now
+- Figured out how to see the application code logs without writing to tmp file
+- Is offset unique for each k key?
+- Completed the challenge.
+Main hurdle was handling concurrent reads and writes to a map object (multithreaded programming).
+Using Mutex to solve it, and looks like it worked

+